STARS Bylaws

 Section 4.
 Vacancies of Office.

 a) Chair.
-A vacancy in the office of Chair shall be filled by the Vice-Chair/Chair-Elect, who will then complete the unexpired terms for both offices.
+A vacancy in the office of Chair shall be filled by the Vice-Chair/Chair-Elect.
+The Vice-Chair/Chair-Elect will fill the uncompleted term and then serve their full term as Chair.

 b) Vice-Chair/Chair-Elect.
-In the case of a vacancy in the office of Vice-Chair/Chair-Elect, the Executive Committee (defined in Article V) shall appoint a STARS member to serve until the next regular election.
+In the case of a vacancy in the office of Vice-Chair/Chair-Elect, the Executive Committee (defined in Article V) appoints a Section member to serve as Vice-Chair until the next regular election.

 c) Chair and Vice-Chair/Chair-Elect.
-In the case of simultaneous vacancies in the offices of both Chair and Vice-Chair/Chair-Elect, the Executive Committee shall appoint a STARS member to act as Chair until a new Chair is duly elected.
-The Vice-Chair office shall remain vacant until the next election.
-At the next election two candidates shall be elected, one to become Chair and the other to become Vice-Chair/Chair-Elect, both of whom shall serve immediately upon election until the conclusion of the Annual Conference of the following year.
+In the case of simultaneous vacancies in the offices of both Chair and Vice-Chair/Chair-Elect, the Executive Committee will appoint a Chair and a Vice-Chair from the membership to serve until the next election.
+At the next election two candidates are elected, a Chair and a Vice-Chair/Chair-Elect, both of whom serve immediately upon election.

 d) Secretary.
-In the case of a vacancy in the office of Secretary, the Executive Committee shall appoint a STARS member to serve until the next regular election.
+In the case of a vacancy in the office of Secretary, the Executive Committee appoints a Section member to serve until the next regular election.

 Article V. Executive Committee